MCGenEdNet/MCGenEdNet.github.io/_pages/terms.md

 ## Potential Projects

-The sample projects listed below are appropriate for the six month duration of the traineeships.
-The landscape of possible projects is intentionally wide, varying from projects where only limited domain knowledge is required, to projects where a detailed knowledge of particle or nuclear physics is needed.
-Similarly, these projects require different levels of technical/software development skills.
-The examples below should be taken only as guidance: it is ok to hihglight in your research statement one or even two areas you are most intersted in working, without a very concrete project.
+ The examples below should be taken only as guidance: it is ok to highlight in your research statement one or even two areas you are most intersted in working on, without a very concrete project in mind at the time of application.

 1. **AI/ML and HPC Integration with MC Simulations**
     - *AI/ML Models for Hadronization*.
 Unlike the reactions involving high-energy quarks and gluons, the process of hadron formation from these fundamental particles is not understood from first principles.
 Therefore, existing hadronization models are physics-inspired, but ultimately limited to simple parameterized fits to data.
 The flexibility of ML-based models offer an attractive alternative to existing parametric models.
 The goal is to continue the development and training of an ML-based hadronization model and interface it with the Pythia or Herwig MC event generators using inference libraries like ONNX.